This post may contain affiliate links. Please read my disclosure for more information.

-The majority of remote jobs with Amazon are full-time salaried positions.
+The majority of Amazon remote positions are full-time salaried positions.
 The pay for some jobs isn’t disclosed, and a few are part-time or hourly.
 But, you can actually find an Amazon remote career opportunity.

 You can make anywhere from $16 per hour, to over $160K per year, while working from home with Amazon.

-There are Amazon department specific job categories such as:
+There are Amazon work from home department specific job categories such as: